All marketing has three core elements:

-Email drip campaigns are good examples of marketing automation.
+An email drip campaign is a good example of marketing automation.
 The contents of each message are based entirely on the recipient’s interaction with the previous message.
 This ensures that the next message a recipient sees is the message that is most likely to get them engaging with your brand.

 If you have any aspirations of launching an email marketing campaign and improving the precision of your interactions with leads as you go deeper into the sales funnel, you’re going to need marketing automation resources.

-Public relations isn’t reserved just for the KFCs of the world, though.
+Public relations isn’t reserved just for the big companies, though.

 Small businesses also need PR.
 For instance, how they communicate with their customers and their business partners following a data breach is important to their recovery as an organization.

-Maybe it’s an event you’re hosting, like an industry conference, a lunch-and-learn or even a live webinar.
-When done right, a really well-executed event is its own form of marketing.
-But you need to actually have an audience at that event in the first place.
+Maybe it’s an event you’re hosting, like an industry conference, a lunch-and-learn, or even a live webinar.
+When done right, a well-executed event is in and of itself a form of marketing — but you still need to generate interest beforehand.

-Also consider live-Tweeting or posting on other social channels.
+Also, consider live-tweeting (X’ing) or posting on other social channels.
 Once it’s over, create a blog post (or multiple posts) summarizing some of the highlights.

 The same applies if you’re participating in someone else’s event or partaking in a well-known industry conference, and want to make sure people know you’ll be there.